 - Her boss has to stay intentionally sexist and not correct the disparity

-Talking about privilege with intent to reach further conclusions is not only impossible, but it also feels like a competition just because of self-loathing and thoroughly brainwashed contributions from both sides of the debate.
-Moving past the caricatures of race, gender, sex or wealth: the only group that suffers on all fronts is the physically or mentally disabled, and their representation is horribly lacking, their image pitied, and advocates are few and far compared to organizations for other identities.
+Talking about privilege with intent to reach further conclusions is not only impossible, but it also feels like a competition.
+Moving past the caricatures of race, gender, sex or wealth: the only group that suffers on every single front is the physically or mentally disabled, and their representation is horribly lacking, their image pitied, and advocates are few and far compared to organizations for other identities.
 However, if you want to be completely astute, the only group of people not privileged is those that are not customarily good-looking.
-It’s the conventionally attractive or wealthy people that own the power, when its not built on pure work or entrepreneurialism.
+It’s the conventionally attractive or wealthy people that harness power, when its not built on pure work, inheritance or entrepreneurialism.
 Charisma is a part of this.
 People that are typically thought of as ugly never get the advantage and people of orthodox beauty standards often dominate the masses.
 This conclusion can be arrived at from pure observance, and holds more empirical strength than the speculative nature of current privilege theory that consistently ignores the concept of individual cases.

-Privilege boils down to beauty and humans divine facial attractiveness from symmetry.
+Privilege is underdetermined by beauty and humans, per contemporary psychological knowledge, divine facial attractiveness from symmetry.
 Plato thought that we find things beautiful when we infer virtues from gazing upon them: bridges can summon feelings of strength; sunsets, of harmony; our souls recognize our own need for these stabilities.
-It isn’t remarkable that humans find symmetry beautiful and then psychologically categorize faces into attractive and unattractive.
+It isn’t remarkable that humans find symmetry beautiful and then ergonomically categorize faces into attractive and unattractive.
 (Nor does it mean, however, that asymmetric faces are not beautiful.
 Aesthetics would reveal more truths in this topic.)
-Applying this idea instantly collapses the perceived white hegemony, as beautiful people from any walk of life are flocked to from the average-looking majority.
+Applying this idea collapses the perceived white hegemony, as beautiful people from any walk of life are flocked to from the average-looking majority.
 Beauty is power like sex is power.
-When privilege is observed it will be never be in the hands of the unattractive.
+When privilege is observed it will be rarely be in the hands of the unattractive.

 To extrapolate with the question of the largest burden of oppression and privilege: Where does racism actually come from?
-It’s intrinsically irrational, typically xenophobic, and ubiquitous across the continents.
+It’s irrational, typically xenophobic, and ubiquitous across the continents, as well as millennia old.
 This theory could be interpreted to suggest that racists hold unreasonable views about other skin colors and ethnicities because of a lack of physical attraction, which coincides with an inability to relate familially and romantically.
 Systematic racial disparity and racist paradigms would then be caused by hyper-localized, non-diverse beauty standards.
 It could also be deducted that those of the natural default (without racist tendencies) are capable of nondiscriminatory and cosmopolitan attraction.
 Now here we see a definite connection between sexuality and bigotry, two contingents only meaninglessly juxtaposed by the mainstream privilege theory.